alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 The certificate costs £31.
 Find out how to pay for your application.

 You should get your certificate within 6 weeks.

-If you lose your certificate, you can ask APHA for a replacement.

 ###Outside the EU